ZWLori/robo-advisor/projectPlan.md

 ![timeline](/images/timeline.png)

 ## Have-done list

+- (Yihan) Draft the conceptual algorithm for incentive calculator, which calculates participants' pay based on their performance during the main experiment (✓)

 - Re-classify robo-advisor's financial performance based on S&P 500 or other widely recognised benchmarks (Yihan) (✓)

 - To add two sub-stages (Wanlu) (✓)